samdark/yii2-cookbook/book/incoming-post.md

     }
 ```

 We've implemented `beforeAction` controller method.
-It is invoked right before an action is executed so we're
+It is invoked right before an action is executed, so we're
 checking if executed action id matches id of the action we want to disable CSRF protection for and, if it's true,
 disabling it.
 Note that it's important to call parent method and call it last.